hyperoslo/gamification/README.md

 end
 ```

-A task's `taskable` can be anything.
-For example, imagine that you wanted to reward users for reading
+For example, imagine that you want to reward your users for reading articles on your site.
-articles.

 ```ruby
 # app/models/user.rb